ABOUT YOUR SAILING COLLECTIVE JOURNEY

 With diverse backgrounds as sailors, travelers, artists, gastronomes and academics, Sailing Collective offers a wealth of information and life experience to every journey.
 Your journey will be crewed by a sailing collective captain and private chef.
 Trained professionals and explorers at heart work, they will work with you to build a customized day to day itinerary tailored to your group needs, interests and desired activities.

 Boat: Lagoon 450 (2012) catamaran | $17,000 trip total

 Included in the Collective Package:

-• Private Collective captain and chef
+• Private Collective captain, chef and first mate

 • Travel support to help customize and guide your group's journey